cnobile2012/dcolumn/docs/source/usage.rst

 .. code::

    class MyAdmin(admin.ModelAdmin):
        fieldsets = (
-        (None, {'fields': ('...', 'column_collection', '...', '...',)}),
+           (None, {'fields': ('...', 'column_collection', '...',)}),
            )

 Pseudo Models (Choices)
 =======================
-If the *Choice* mechanism is used the pseudo models that you build need to subclass ``BaseChoice`` and the managers ``BaseChoiceManager``.
+If the *Choice* mechanism is used the pseudo models that you build need to subclass ``BaseChoice`` and the model managers need to subclass ``BaseChoiceManager``.

 These pseudo models let you create a list of choices somewhat similar to the standard Django choice that can be used in Django model fields.

-There are two ways to set the ``VALUES`` manager class member object as shown below.
+There are two ways to set the ``VALUES`` member object in the manager class.
 The first method permits only one field in the pseudo model and the second method permits multiple fields.
-See :example-code:`GitHub
+See :example-code:`choices.py<books/choices.py#L20>` and
+:dcolumn-code:`test_dcolumns_manager.py
-<books/choices.py>` for example code.
+<dcolumns/tests/test_dcolumns_manager.py#L25>` for example code.

 .. code::